PeterDessev/SquareRootAlgorithms/README.md

 - Halley's Method
 - Newton's Method

-## Output
+## Results

-By default, the data is output to a CSV file, however, data can also be printed or output raw in a text file.
+By default, the results are output to a CSV file, however, data can also be printed or output raw in a text file.

 ## Debug